creativecommons/global-network-strategy/new-chapter-internal-procedure.md

 	* Date Founded
 	* Name of the Representative to the Global Network Council
 	* Name of the Chapter Lead
-	* Contact details of Chapter (add a mailto: link including the Chapter Lead, the Representative to the Global Network 		council and CC network@creativecommons.org
+	* Contact details of Chapter (add a mailto: link including the Chapter Lead, the Representative to the Global Network 		council and CC network@creativecommons.org)
 	* Link to active Social Media (Twitter preferably)
 	* Link to the minutes of First Chapter Meeting

-* Update the [Chapters page on the Network site](https://network.creativecommons.org/chapters/) by adding a link to the new Chapter page and
+* Update the [Chapters page on the Network site](https://network.creativecommons.org/chapters/) by adding a link to the new Chapter page

 ## Step 4